 A B C D E F G.

-The transition from the Greek to Roman letters, which are also currently used in Anglo-Saxon influence countries, is attributed to Boetius (480-524 AD).
-In his fundamental work De Institutione Musicae (500-507 AD), Boetius defines the elements of the music according to the Pythagorean tradition and adopts Alipius notation, replacing the Greek letters, with the first 15 of the Latin alphabet.
+The transition from the Greek to Roman letters, also currently used in Anglo-Saxon influence countries, is attributed to Boetius (480-524 AD).
+In his fundamental work De Institutione Musicae (500-507 AD), Boetius defines the elements of the music according to the Pythagorean tradition and adopts Alipius notation, replacing the Greek letters with the first 15 of the Latin alphabet.

-Is due to a Benedictine monk, Guido d’Arezzo (a.
-990-1050 AD), the current name of the notes; he made use of the first syllables of each verse of the St. John hymn to facilitate the study to his students when he taught at the Abbey of Pomposa.
+Due to a Benedictine monk, Guido d’Arezzo (a.
+990-1050 AD), the current name of the notes; made use of the first syllables of each verse of the St. John hymn to facilitate the study to his students when he taught at the Abbey of Pomposa.

 This song, very well known at the time, and it seems foolproof against hoarseness, was written around 770 by Paul Deacon:

-To the faithful to sing loudly the wonders of your business, clears the error of the unworthy lip, oh St. John.
+To the faithful to sing the wonders of your business loudly, clears the error of the unworthy lip, oh St. John.

 The name Ut became do only in the seventeenth century.
 It appeared only in the XVI, some 500 years after Guido d’Arezzo.
-The fact is that the good fathers feared this note, whose relationship with fa generates a feeling of lasciviousness.
-Was not in the Middle Ages, the interval FB called diabolus in musica? is called the tritone/three tones (the si united to fa), abnormal fifth interval.
-It is ignored the name of the debauched who invented it, the initials of Sancte Ioannes: maybe Anselm of Flanders, or François Lemaire.
+The good fathers feared this note, whose relationship with fa generates a feeling of lasciviousness.
+Was not in the Middle Ages, the interval FB called diabolus in musica?
+The tritone/three tones (the si united to fa) is an abnormal fifth interval.
+The name of the debauched who invented it is ignored, the initials of Sancte Ioannes: maybe Anselm of Flanders, or François Lemaire.